Wyntuition/aws-ai/README.md

 1. Upload some photos to an S3 bucket.
 See the `upload-s3.sh` script for help.

-1. Call the Rekognition fucntions in `/rekognition` to act on the photos.
+1. Call the Rekognition fucntions in `/rekognition` to act on the photos ((pass in [bucket] [image filename] as parameters) on all).

     - `detect-labels.sh` - this detects what's in the photo (objects, person physical attributes)
-    - `detect-faces.sh` [bucket] [image] - OUTPUT: face details; this detects attributes of the face like gender, age, emotion, facial position & attributes
+    - `detect-faces.sh` - OUTPUT: face details; this detects attributes of the face like gender, age, emotion, facial position & attributes

     EXAMPLE: